A guide to the best places to visit from Luxembourg City when looking for day trips

 Visiting the castle is a must and they even hold a falcon and owl shows, which might be a lovely leisure option for the kids.

-Besides visiting Bouillon castle, I recommend enjoying some Belgian beer and French fries on one of the numerous terraces along the Semois river.
+Besides visiting Bouillon Castle, I recommend enjoying some Belgian beer and French fries on one of the numerous terraces along the Semois River.

 However, if you want a real foodie experience, I highly recommend tapas and seasonal cocktails at BOM Food and Drinks.
-They focus on sustainability, the staff is lovely and the food was to die for!
+They focus on sustainability, the staff is lovely and the food is to die for!

 The town of Bouillon itself holds a surprising mix of architecture from several centuries and walking along the old fortification walls is definitely a must.